withastro/astro/packages/integrations/sitemap/README.md

 ### i18n

-To localize sitemap, please, supply the integration config with the `i18n` options.
+To localize sitemap you should supply the integration config with the `i18n` option.
 The integration will check generated page paths on presence of locale keys in paths.

-`i18n` oject should have two required properties:
+`i18n` object has two required properties:

 - `defaultLocale`: `String`.
 Its value must exist as one of `locales` keys.
 - `locales`:  `Record<String, String>`, key/value - pairs.
 The key is used to look for a locale part in a page path.
 The value is a language attribute, only English alphabet and hyphen allowed.
-See more on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang).
+See more about language attribute on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang).

 Read more about localization on Google in [Advanced SEO](https://developers.google.com/search/docs/advanced/crawling/localized-versions#all-method-guidelines).